SYNOVA-LABS/ADA/Vision_GPT/readme.md

 - Implements proper error handling and logging
 - Configurable through environment variables
 - Optimized for real-time performance in the ADA system
+- Provides session history as context for improved conversational abilities

 ## Configuration